Convention & Visitors Bureau

 The festival is the only one of its kind in the country.
 While other similar festivals focus on new media works, BMoCA insists the performances be live, with imagery and sounds being created or altered with a computer and/or a variety of instruments, right in front of festival audiences.

-If you're attending, you'll have a variety of parties, performances, workshops and discussions to choose from — all of which explore the interplay between modes of perception such as sight and sound, and the interaction of humans and technology.
+he calendar will feature seven days of performances, installations, exhibitions, panel discussions, and workshops — all of which explore the interplay between modes of perception such as sight and sound, and the interaction of humans and technology.

-Highlights from the festival lineup include a participatory conversation with LaBeouf, Rönkkö & Turner (Shia LaBeouf — yes, that Shia LaBeouf — Nastja Säde Rönkkö and Luke Turner), whose work was recently featured in Rolling Stone and The Guardian; a conversation with members of the cyberfeminist collective Deep Lab (Simone Browne, Ingrid Burrington and Maddy Varner); and the "corruption of the magic of a string quartet" by Jace Clayton (aka DJ /rupture).
+Highlights from last year's festival lineup include a participatory conversation with LaBeouf, Rönkkö & Turner (Shia LaBeouf — yes, that Shia LaBeouf — Nastja Säde Rönkkö and Luke Turner); a conversation with members of the cyberfeminist collective Deep Lab (Simone Browne, Ingrid Burrington and Maddy Varner); and the "corruption of the magic of a string quartet" by Jace Clayton (aka DJ /rupture).

 This event is free and open to the public.
 Schedule information is on the BMoCA website.